salesforcecli/plugin-orchestrator/messages/appframework.display.template.md

 # error.MultipleTemplatesFound.Actions

-- Use --template-id instead of --template-name for unique identification
+- Use --template-id instead of --template-name for unique identification.
-- Get the specific template ID using "sf orchestrator template list"
+- Get the specific template ID using "sf orchestrator template list".
-- Template names should be unique, but this org may have duplicates
+- Template names should be unique, but this org may have duplicates.

 # error.InvalidTemplateId